 2.)
 Role in Environment

 Spiritual practice can help to bring groups of people together.
-There are plenty of events and retreats that allow individuals seeking out their meaning to meet others on the same path.
+Plenty of events and retreats allow individuals to seek meaning to meet others on the same path.

-Admittedly, spirituality lacks the defined sense of community as seen in specific religions.
-However, it makes up for this by creating a more open-minded appreciation for other people and their personal beliefs.
+Admittedly, spirituality lacks the defined sense of community seen in specific religions.
+However, it makes up for this by creating a more open-minded appreciation for other people and their beliefs.

-Spirituality plays just as much a role as religion in how we interact with people and other aspects of our physical environment.
-It’s practices and rituals simply aren’t as established.
+Spirituality plays just as much a role as religion in our interactions with people and other aspects of our physical environment.
+Its practices and rituals simply aren’t as established.

 3.)
 The Practice of Mindfulness

-Still, spirituality does offer a number of practices that you won’t find across all religions.
+Still, spirituality does offer several practices that you won’t find across all religions.
 The most notable is meditation and using this as a basis of self-reflection.

-Through meditation (and other teachings), it’s hoped that your are led to discovering your life philosophy.
+Through meditation (and other teachings), it’s hoped that you’re led to discover your life philosophy.

-Furthermore, mindfulness practices can help you in creating positive hobbies, such as art and poetry.
-As we’ve discussed on other post, such hobbies can have a very beneficial impact on your overall mental health. ⁴
+Furthermore, mindfulness practices can help you to create positive hobbies, such as art and poetry.
+Such hobbies can have a very beneficial impact on your overall mental health. ⁴

 Final Word